Nihal-a/ChatDot/README.md

 - Delete for me → only you no longer see it.
 - Delete for everyone → removes the message from both sides (within time limit).
 - Edit → update the content of the message.
+- Send Image  → users can send images to otehr users.
-- Download image → users can download images they receive
+- Download image → users can download images they receive.
-- View image → click to open image in full view / preview mode
+- View image → click to open image in full view / preview mode.
+- Voice recording  → users can send voice records to other user.

 ## Privacy Controls